schlessinger-lab/pyvol/README.md

 ### Command-line Interface
 PyVOL can also be run from the command-line.
-If installed using pip, a "pyvol" entry point should be automatically installed and made available on the path.
-Otherwise, manual invocation of pyvol/__main__.py should work.
+If installed using pip, a `pyvol` entry point should be automatically installed and made available on the path.
+Otherwise, manual invocation of `pyvol/__main__.py` should work.
 From the command-line, PyVOL is run with a standard configuration file.
 ```bash
 python -m pyvol <input_parameters.cfg>
 ```